RouteLLM: Learning to Route LLMs with Preference Data: LLM Routing

-For quality, we measure the \textit{average response quality} on an evaluation set $\mathcal{Q}$:
+For performance, we calculate the \textit{average response quality}:

-where $\delta(\mathcal{M}_{R_{\text{bin}}^\alpha(q)}(q))$ represents a numerical score of the router's response to $q$.
-This score can be result of a predefined metric measuring the correctness of the response in golden-labeled datasets (e.g., MMLU) or a numerical label (e.g., 1-5 or 1-10) where higher values indicate better quality.
+where $s(\Mr(q))$ represents an individual response quality score, such as correctness on golden-labeled datasets (e.g., MMLU) or a numerical rating (e.g., 1-5 or 1-10), with higher values indicating better quality.
+Similarly, $r(M_s)$ and $r(M_w)$ can be defined for the strong and weak model respectively.

-Given that the performance of $R_{\text{bin}}^\alpha$ lies between the weak and strong models' performance, we quantify the router's performance relative to the performance gap between both models.
-We define the overall performance gain of $R_{\text{bin}}^\alpha$ with the \textit{performance gap recovered (PGR)}:
+Since the router model's performance falls between that of the weak and strong models, we quantify its performance relative to the gap between them.
+We define the router's overall performance improvement using the \textit{performance gap recovered (PGR)}:

+This metric captures how much of the performance difference between the weak and strong models is recovered by the router model.

-Neither of these metrics alone is sufficient, as they do not capture the quality-cost trade-off in routing.
-For instance, a trivial router that sends every query to the strong model achieves a perfect \(PGR = 1\) without any cost reduction.
-Therefore, we compute a\textit{ call-performance graph} for a router \(R_{\text{bin}}\) by varying the threshold values \(\alpha\).
-We define the \textbf{average performance gap recovered (APGR)} as an overall measure of how well the router can recover the performance gap under different cost constraints:
+Neither of the above metrics alone is sufficient to capture the quality-cost trade-off in routing.
+For example, a trivial router that always sends queries to the strong model achieves a perfect \(PGR = 1\) but with no cost savings.
+To address this, we compute a \textit{call-performance graph} for a router $\Mr$ by varying the threshold values \(\alpha\).
+We then define the \textbf{average performance gap recovered (APGR)} as an overall measure of the router's ability to recover the performance gap under different cost constraints:

-In Figure~\ref{fig:main}-\textit{(right)}, APGR is represented by the area between the router's performance curve and the weak model's performance.
-Empirically, we discretize the percentage of calls interval \([0\%, 100\%]\) into \(\{c_i\}_{i \in [10]}\).
-For each \(c_i\), we determine the cutoff threshold \(\alpha_i\) that meets the cost constraint.
-We approximate \(APGR\) using the following formula:
+In Figure~\ref{fig:main}-\textit{(right)}, APGR corresponds to the area between the router's performance curve and the weak model's performance curve.
+Empirically, we discretize the percentage of calls over the interval \([0\%, 100\%]\) into \(\{c_i\}_{i \in [10]}\).
+For each \(c_i\), we determine the threshold \(\alpha_i\) that satisfies the cost constraint.
+We approximate \(APGR\) as: